Mutty Lall Seal: Philanthropy

-As a philanthropist, in 1841, Seal founded an alms house at Belgharia (in the suburbs of Calcutta) where 500 people were fed daily on average, and is still open to the poor.
-It has a bathing ghat which exists today on the bank of the Hooghly River known as Motilal Ghat.
+As a philanthropist, in 1841, Seal founded an alms house at Belgharia (in the suburbs of Calcutta) where 500 people were fed daily on average.

-He was well known as the donor of an extensive tract of land, which at the time was valued at Rs.
+He donated of an extensive tract of land, which at the time was valued at Rs.
 12,000, to the then British Government on which the Calcutta Medical College was built.
 The Government of Bengal recognized his liberality by naming a ward in his honor, The Mutty Lall Seal Ward, for native male patients.
 Seal subsequently supplemented this gift by a donation of a lac of rupees for the establishment of a female (lying in) hospital which started functioning in 1838.

-In those days, the Hindu community was alarmed, owing to several conversions to Christianity taking place among the boys at missionary schools offering free education.
-(Seal himself did partnership with Fergusson Brothers, they did not ask him to convert to Christianity to do business.
-Education was not provided for converting to Christianity, many of the people educated outside India at the time were Christians, including Mahatma Gandhi.)
-To counter this, there was an anti-missionary movement led by the rich and influential Babu of Calcutta for a free national school of their own.

-One afternoon they all assembled in a meeting presided over by Raja Radha Kanta Deb at the Oriental Seminary.
-Many speeches were made and resolutions adopted, but donations recorded in the subscription book were scant.
-When the book passed to the hand of Seal, he immediately put down his name for one Lakh of rupees.
-Others who had estimated contributing a few hundred or a few thousand rupees panicked and the meeting ended.